andykrause/hhLocation/repCaseStudy/repRschCaseStudy.md

 For us the biggest benefit is efficiency.
 The first time we do an analysis it usually takes longer than colleagues, but each time after the time savings simply multiply.
 One situation where this is particulary helpful is in responding to peer reviewer comments and requests.
 Changes to assumptions or sensitiviy tests on parameters can be done in a matter of hours (or minutes), not days or weeks.
 This greatly shortens the re-submittal response time.
 Related, we constantly find ourselves borrowing old code and re-purposing it, making new analyses easier and faster.

 (Andy) Better organization is another benefit.
 No more folders full of data files with version names and dates.
 No more mystery fields in a dataset.
 No more starting all over after forgetting what was previously done.
-My students and their Excel sheets with dozens of tabs and screen clips from SPSS remind me of this benefit every semester.
+My students and their Excel sheets with dozens of tabs and screen clips from SPSS (or other point and click-based statistical software) remind me of this benefit every semester.
 I am slowly incorporating more and more reproducibility into my classes, with the intent of breaking some of these bad habits.

 (Hossein) Another benefit would be for progress general research.
 Beyond the theoretical approach that can be used to study other metropolitan patterns, functions that we built in this research can be applied to facilitate other forms of research using census data.
 Researchers can adapt these functions to address other purposes.
 In an ideal scientific world where all research is reproducible, research will be more efficient because of the code that can be shared, re-used, or adapted for research or non-research purposes.

 ##### Key tools

-The RStudio IDE and their related Shiny Apps (interactive web applications) have been a huge help in our reproducible research.
+The RStudio integrated development enviroment (IDE) and their related Shiny Apps (interactive web applications) have been a huge help in our reproducible research.
 If you are an R programmer and want to share your visualizations with non-programmers, we highly recommend these tools from RStudio.
+Using the IDE allows for easier navigation between multiple scripts, reviewing a history of plots and offering a view of all objects in the current computing environment.

 ##### General questions about reproducibility